čtvrtek 11. dubna 2024

 More changes would mean to run into extreme details.
 Even when the rest of Windows 8 leaves untouched (although imperfect), it would serve much better than now in my opinion.

 Any suggestions or opinions are highly welcomed!
-If you like my design concept, spread the word .
-If you don't like it, please tell me why.
+If you like my design concept, spread the word.
+If you don't like it, please share your opinions.
 I'm open to any kind of feedback.

 Where are the days of GUI consistent Windows XP?